Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• Looking at the total return, or increase in value of 0.9% in the last 5 years of ProShares Online Retail ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (87.1%)
+• The total return, or increase in value over 5 years of ProShares Online Retail ETF is 27.7%, which is lower, thus worse compared to the benchmark SPY (98.3%) in the same period.

 CAGR: